 During the first semester, Sharpe Scholars enroll in two courses (for a total of 5 credits):

-In addition, Sharpe students are given the opportunity to select one of the seminars taught by some of the College's top faculty.
+In addition, Sharpe Scholars are required to register for one of the Sharpe seminars taught by some of the College's top faculty.
 Every year there are four to five seminars which vary depending on the availability of teaching faculty.
-Professors have come from a varirty of departments, including Government, Hispanic Studies, Education and Interdisciplinary Studies as well as introductory courses in Economics and Environmental Science and Policy.
+Professors have come from a varirty of departments, including Government, Hispanic Studies, Psychology, Sociology, Linguistics, Education and Interdisciplinary Studies as well as introductory courses in Economics and Environmental Science and Policy.

 Students are again enrolled in the one-credit College and Community course, and continue to meet on a regular basis in small groups with members of the faculty and their mentors; however, the second half of this year-long course is tailored specifically to support their development of a community-based research project.
 Teaching fellows and the faculty lead this weekly meeting.